karibou-ch/karibou-ml-navigation/README.md

 5. we can create a mobile version (based on our current sketch code) that will create an automatic order that can be confirmed by tapping one button (not relevant product can also be nottified here)

 ## ROADMAP

+## Advice for Students

+If you are a student and interested in working on karibou.ch project as part of GSoC then please read the information below, as well as the GSoC program information provided by Google, including the [student manual](https://developers.google.com/open-source/gsoc/resources/manual) and [timeline](https://developers.google.com/open-source/gsoc/timeline).